arvindk2025/Koinx_Backend_Assignment_New/README.md

 ##  Testing:
 ### For Testing this Server App using Deployed Link in POSTMAN use following URL
+### Note: On Render, Because of inactivity, only the first response may sometimes take nearly up to 1 minute.

 - **Task-2** : GET request to fetch the latest stats for a specific cryptocurrency
 ```